 When stored properly in airtight containers in the refrigerator, these Jalapeno Poppers with Sausage and Cream Cheese should keep for up to 4 days.

 A note for special diets

-- 1 lb Italian sausage, ground (If you are SIBO or low-FODMAP make sure you choose one free of garlic and onion or sub for traditional ground sausage)
+- 1 lb Italian sausage, ground (If you are Low-FODMAP make sure you choose one free of garlic and onion or sub for traditional ground sausage)

-- 8 oz cream cheese, softened (I prefer this lactose-free one)
+- 8 oz cream cheese, softened (if low-fodmap swap for this lactose-free one)

 - Preheat oven to 375 degrees F (190 C).
 Line a large baking tray with parchment paper or a silicone baking sheet.

-- Pop the seeded jalapeno halves onto the baking tray, lining them up with their empty bellies exposed.
-Set to the side.
+- Transfer the jalapeno halves onto the baking tray, cut side up, and set to the side.

-- In a large skillet or saute pan, brown the sausage, breaking it up with your spatula as you go.
+- In a large saute pan, brown the sausage, breaking it up with a wooden spoon or spatula.

 - Spoon the filling into each jalapeno half.

-- Sprinkle the remaining 1/2 cup cheddar cheese across the tops of each popper.
+- Sprinkle the remaining 1/2 cup cheddar cheese across the tops of the peppers.

-- Pop that beautiful tray in the oven for 25-30 minutes.
-I usually pull them out when the edges of the pepper start to look slightly darker and the cheese is melted, but not so late that the pepper is supremely squishy – I like to keep a bit of crunch!
+- Transfer the jalapeno poppers to the oven to bake for 25-30 minutes.
+I usually pull them out when the edges of the pepper start to look slightly darker and the cheese is totally melted, but not so late that the pepper is supremely squishy – I like to keep a bit of crunch!

 - Serving Size: 2 halves

 - Sodium: 295 mg

 - Saturated Fat: 7 g